The Acer SB220Q is a budget 21.5″ 1080p IPS gaming monitor with an ultra-slim design and AMD FreeSync up to 75Hz!

 Looking for the best gaming monitor under 100 USD?
 We’ve selected only the best choices for you including 1080p, 75Hz, FreeSync and more models!

-The Acer Predator XB323U GP is a 32″ 1440p 170Hz IPS gaming monitor with FreeSync, G-SYNC compatibility, Adobe RGB color gamut, and DisplayHDR 600.
+The ASUS PG279QM is a 27″ 1440p 240Hz 1ms IPS gaming monitor with a dedicated G-SYNC module and a wide Adobe RGB color gamut.

 Looking for the best gaming monitor under $200?
-We’ve selected four absolute best choices including 144Hz, ultrawide and curved models.
+We’ve selected the absolute best choices including 144Hz, ultrawide and curved models.

 The AOC C27G2Z is a 27″ 1080p 240Hz gaming monitor based on a curved VA panel with FreeSync and MBR support.
 Here’s why it’s bad.